eurostat/searoute/README.md

 [SeaRoute](https://github.com/eurostat/searoute) requires Java 1.9 or higher.
 Run `java --version` to check if Java is installed and what is the current version.

-Download the lastest release [here](https://github.com/eurostat/searoute/releases), unzip it and run `java -jar searoute.jar -h` to see the help which describes everything you need to know.
+Download the lastest release [here](https://github.com/eurostat/searoute/raw/dev/releases/searoute-2.0.zip) and unzip it somewhere.

 Examples of executions for windows users are provided in `searoute.bat` (for linux users, see `searoute.sh`). `test_input.csv` is an example of input file.
 It is a simple CSV file with origin/destination coordinates of the routes.
 Note that only geographical coordinates (decimal degrees) are supported.
 The output file is a [GeoJSON](https://geojson.org/) (\*.geojson), SHP (\*.shp) or [GeoPackage](http://www.geopackage.org/) (\*.gpkg) file.
 This file can be displayed on any modern GIS software such as [QGIS](https://qgis.org).
 GeoJSON files can be displayed easily with [geojson.io](http://geojson.io/).

+Run `java -jar searoute.jar -h` to see the help which describes everything you need to know.

 ![Example](docs/img/example.png)